baupen/web/README.md

 - Refactor table implementation

 UX:
+- Introduce profile / password change page, where also weekly can be configured
 - First-time flow: Create example construction site on user request.
 Add context to registration emails (e.g. when inviting external construction manager)
 - Construction managers: Allow safe removal of construction manager, even if with some changes on construction site.